 When you sign up, you tell Glossika what you’re interested in.
 For example, you might be interested in “Travel”, “Social”, and “Rude”, which is as fun as it sounds.

 Like me, you might not be interested in, for example, “Doctor” (any decent doctor in a good hospital speaks better English than whatever language I’m using) and “Crime” (I only commit crimes using English).

 Now Glossika starts serving sentences.
-The default is to give you 10 new sentences a day, revised 6 times each (60 “reps”).
-The day after, you revise these sentences a few times, and then continue revising them at decreasing intervals afterwards, using a spaced-repetition algorithm.
+The default is to give you 5 new sentences a day, revised 5 times each (25 “reps”).
+The day after, you revise these sentences.

 Glossika counts each repetition as a “rep”.
 One thing I was curious about was: how many reps until I’m fluent?
 The answer is about 50,000.
 It took me a month to get to nearly 10,000 in Egyptian Arabic.
 So be patient.

-Like this guide on Glossika for language learning?
+Like this Glossika review?
 You might also like…